-24. The RBGE shall:
+28. The RBGE shall:

-- establish and maintain arrangements for internal audit in accordance with Public Sector Internal Audit Standards (PSIAS)and the Internal Audit section of the SPFM; - set up an audit committee of its Board, in accordance with the Audit Committees section of the SPFM, to advise both the Board and the Regius Keeper in his/her capacity as the RBGE Accountable Officer; - forward promptly to the SG the audit charter, strategy, periodic audit plans and annual audit assurance report, including the RBGE Head of Internal Audit opinion on risk management, control and governance and other relevant reports as requested; and - keep records of, and prepare and forward promptly to the SG an annual report on fraud and theft suffered by the RBGE and notify the SG at the earliest opportunity of any unusual or major incidents.
+- establish and maintain arrangements for internal audit in accordance with Public Sector Internal Audit Standards (PSIAS)and the Internal Audit section of the SPFM; - set up an audit committee of its Board, in accordance with the Audit Committees section of the SPFM, to advise both the Board and the Regius Keeper in their capacity as the RBGE Accountable Officer;

-25. The SG's Internal Audit Division has a right of access to all documents held by the RBGE internal auditor, including where the service is contracted out.
+- forward promptly to the SG the audit charter, strategy, periodic audit plans and annual audit assurance report, including the RBGE Head of Internal Audit opinion on risk management, control and governance and other relevant reports as requested; and - keep records of and prepare and forward promptly to the SG an annual report on fraud and theft suffered by the RBGE and notify the SG at the earliest opportunity of any unusual or major incidents.

-26. The SG has a right of access to RBGE records for any reasonable purpose, subject to other statutory requirements including, but not limited to, the Data Protection Act 1998.
+29. The SG's Internal Audit Directorate has a right of access to all documents held by the RBGE internal auditor, including where the service is contracted out.
+The SG has a right of access to all RBGE records and personnel for any purpose.